 - Setting: Such as multicenter, institutional, clinical practice, etc.

-- Participants, Patients or Study Population: Number of patients/eyes, selection procedures, inclusion/ PHILIPPINE JOURNAL OF Ophthalmology exclusion criteria, randomization procedure, and masking.
+- Participants, Patients or Study Population: Number of patients/eyes, selection procedures, inclusion/exclusion criteria, randomization procedure, and masking.

 - Intervention or Observation Procedure(s)